 Active areas of construction are all areas subject to land surface disturbance activities related to the project including, but not limited to, project staging areas, immediate access areas and storage areas.
 All previously active areas of construction are considered active areas (unless temporarily defined as inactive areas) until final stabilization is complete.

-Active Treatment System (ATS)
+Active Treatment System

-An active treatment system employs chemical coagulation, chemical flocculation, or electrocoagulation to aid in the reduction of turbidity caused by fine suspended sediment and/or the control of pH.
+An active treatment system is a treatment technology that employs chemical coagulation, chemical flocculation, or electrocoagulation to reduce turbidity caused by fine suspended sediment, and/or to control pH levels.
 An active treatment system relies on enclosed computerized systems with pumps, filters, and real-time controls.

 Acute Toxicity